hirusha-adi/Image-Resizer/README.md

 a file named resize will be created!!
 HOORAY!
 You have resized an image successfully using this program!

+# Supported file formats:
+.png .jpg .jpeg are the only supported file formats for now! the number of supported file formats will be inscreased in the future versions

 # Creator: ZeaCeR#5641
 # Thank You!